CentOS 8 alternatives

 This means that it’s in Red Hat’s interest for users to instead move to RHEL8 to get a stable system with support and security errata.

-Next to RHEL8, CentOS Stream will provide ‘a clearer vision of what the next version of RHEL will be’.
+Neben RHEL8 wird CentOS Stream “a clearer vision of what the next version of RHEL will be.

 Users also criticised the harsh and surprising move towards CentOS being a beta version of RHEL in the future.

-In the future, users expect the test features (read: experience bugs) for the upcoming RHEL when using CentOS Stream.
+In the future, users expect to test (read: find bugs) new features of the upcoming RHEL when using CentOS Stream.
 On the other hand, bug fixes will first appear in RHEL due to the nature of CVEs.

 What is your next move and which CentOS 8 alternative will you choose?